etokatlian/reel-gen/README.md

 ### 3. Direct Extraction Approach

 In this approach:
-- Key timestamps are determined from the transcript
+- Key timestamps are determined (either automatically from the transcript or manually specified)
 - Screenshots are captured at those timestamps using FFmpeg and yt-dlp
 - Short video clips are extracted at key moments
 - Audio and/or subtitles can be optionally removed from clips